JackWFinlay/jsonize/README.md

 # Jsonize
-Convert HTML to JSON with this .Net Standard 2.0 package.
+Convert HTML to JSON with this .NET package.

 ## Version 1.0.9
 This version has been archived and is available to download from the release page.